 Sam joined the Board in May 2013.
 Sam has had a lifelong passion for football and wants to contribute to the ongoing well-being, vitality, and progress of football in our community.

 Sam has extensive leadership experience in senior management, marketing, and major events in the public and business sectors.
 Positions held by Sam include CEO of Adelaide United Football Club, GM of Southern Cross Austereo (SA), Event Director and Chief Operating Officer for the Sydney Olympic Games Organising Committee’s SA operations, Chief Executive Officer of Australian Major Events, CCM Australian Moto GP (Sydney); and Marketing Manager and subsequently, Chief Executive Officer with the Australian Formula One Grand Prix.
 Sam is a Panel Judge since 2011 with the Telstra Business Awards; Director on the SA Government’s Motor Sport Board, Member, Director Australian Masters Games, Board Member, Special Olympics SA, Whitelion Leadership Advisory Group, Director Australian LeisureCo, Chairman of the St. George Historical and Cultural Committee and former seven-year association with the Arts, as Board Director Adelaide Symphony Orchestra and the Adelaide Symphony Orchestra Foundation.

 With Strong networks throughout business and government sectors.
-Sam is principal of consultancy firm, SMC Management, which provides corporate business advisory services, specialising in organisational performance, change management, strategy, CEO/executive coaching; and negotiation, conflict resolution and facilitation.
+Sam is principal of consultancy firm, SMC Management, which provides corporate business advisory services, specialising in organisational performance, change management, strategy, CEO/executive coaching, and negotiation, conflict resolution and facilitation.